vladmueller/blog/content/posts/Board configuration in Jira Cloud Business Projects.md

 1. Create a new filter: `Filters > View all filters > Create filter` Type in the following JQL: `project = <YOUR-PROJECT_KEY> ORDER BY Rank ASC`

-> Note to `Rank`: The `ORDER BY Rank` is important for filters, which are used for boards.
+> Note to `Rank`: The `ORDER BY Rank ASC` is important for filters, which are used for boards.
 This fields reflects the position and relative importance of each ticket on the board.
+>
+> If you use something other than `ORDER BY Rank ASC`, the issue is automatically ranked based on the filter query of your board [^1].

 ![jira-cloud-no-board-configuration-1.png](/images/jira-cloud-no-board-configuration-1.png)